HassanBinHaroon/GroundingDINO-Inference/README.md

 # GroundingDINO-Inference
 This project represents a GroundingDINO Inference (zero-shot object detection) procedure with both methods (CLI and Script).
 This implementation will help the reader to know the sequence of commands and exemplifying commands for running a quick zero-shot object detection.
 Additionally, the reader may get insight into code (script) execution.
 This is the Google Colab implementation and has some prerequisites for the complete execution of the script.

-Prerequisite:
+1. [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1jm2YiPdutOg68MVhDDlg8xt99PK7Piic) Colab Notebook for inference on CPU

+2. [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1zIKmMZTY8Kcy0xIltKx0lg1ccEFkiF0g) Colab Notebook for inference on GPU

+Prerequisite for the following Colab notebooks:
 The user would need a folder that should be uploaded on the drive.
 The link to the folder is https://drive.google.com/drive/folders/1ctzsamgcgQ9OpxclnNlj7iLYsbbbh2R3?usp=share_link.
 The user needs to download that folder and upload it to the drive.

-1. [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1jm2YiPdutOg68MVhDDlg8xt99PK7Piic) Colab Notebook for inference on CPU

-2. [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1zIKmMZTY8Kcy0xIltKx0lg1ccEFkiF0g) Colab Notebook for inference on GPU

 3. [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1kX1IeVrwA9J97lN1MqsFF_afambuinv8#scrollTo=4dEL6xotpB_A) Colab Notebook for inference using Drive folder